 Can SRF state funds be used as the match?

 Yes.
 There is no provision for the Section 510 program specific to economically disadvantaged communities.
-However, if one of those locations was a priority or a high likelihood for co-benefits, the Planning Assistance to States (PAS) program could be used to jumpstart activities in that area then PAS (which has the waiver for economically disadvantaged communities) would be a great opportunity.
+However, if one of those locations was a priority or a high likelihood for co-benefits, the Planning Assistance to States (PAS) program could be used to jumpstart activities in that area so PAS (which has the waiver for economically disadvantaged communities) would be a great opportunity.

 To what extent are people taking advantage of the Section 510 program and the Comp Plan?